pawankkamboj/elasticsearch-cluster-kubernetes/README.md

 #- create elasticsearch headless service

-kubectl create -f elastic-headless.yaml
+kubectl create -f master-service.yaml

-#- create statefull set 3 node cluster
+#- create statefull set 3 node cluster, all master/data/ingest on all nodes, use file name all-pods.yaml

-modify the [REGISTRY-NAME] value in elastic-statful.yaml with your registry url and also change your Kube-DNS domain name. kubectl create -f elastic-stateful.yaml
+modify the [REGISTRY-NAME] value in elastic-statful.yaml with your registry url and also change your Kube-DNS domain name.

+kubectl create -f all-pods.yaml

+#- if you want to deploy each ES node on different set of nodes then us their respctive pods.yaml file

+to set master true and other data/ingest false, use master-pods.yaml

+similar use ingest-pods.yaml and client-pods.yaml and data-pods.yaml

 # check health and status of elasticsearch cluster